fish4terrisa-MSDSM/archriscv-term/README.md

  - AArch64-based device.
  - Android 7.0+
- - At least 500 MB of space on the internal storage.
+ - At least 5GB of space on the internal storage.(might use more if you use the with-demo edition)
  - Internet (if you want to install/update packages).
 ## Building
  - Just like normal gradle project ,run `cd archriscv-app && gradle build`